ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-8-scope-access.rst

 - Formal parameters and variables declared in a method or constructor can only be used within that method or constructor.

-- Through method decomposition, a programmer breaks down a large problem into smaller subproblems by creating methods to solve each individual subproblem.